 Current health guidelines state that everyone under the age of 18 should exercise for at least 1 hour every day and this exercise should include a combination of moderate–intensity aerobic activity and vigorous-intensity aerobic activity.

-Aerobic exercise increases your heart and breathing rate, strengthens your heart muscle and improves oxygen delivery to all parts of your body.
-Good aerobic fitness will boost your energy levels and ensure you can stay physically active for longer without getting tired – it improves your fitness.
+Aerobic exercise increases your heart and breathing rate, strengthens your heart muscle, and improves oxygen delivery to all parts of your body.
+Good aerobic fitness will boost your energy levels and ensure that you can stay physically active for longer without getting tired.

 - Moderate-intensity aerobic activity is when you’re working hard enough to raise your heartbeat and break into a sweat.
 You should still be able to talk but not sing a song.
 Activities include: walking fast (with the dog, or to school, or around town), cycling on level ground, rollerskating or skateboarding.